sruggier/rust-disruptor/README.md

 The code is developed against Rust's master branch, and periodically ported to newer versions.
 It's currently tested to work with rustc at the following
 commit: 3a37ed4412f571a079e9d365c226af23dfe9d224

+# Hacking

+The auto-rebuild.sh script rebuilds whenever any source files change.
+Leave it open in a terminal as you hack on the code for convenient feedback about compile errors, test results, and performance.

 # License